Policies and Procedures

 1. Council

-v.
-Consider the sustainability of growth and the Levels Of Service delivered to the community when making decisions
+5. Consider the sustainability of growth and the Levels of Service delivered to the community when making decisions

-2. Executive Lead (General Manager - Infrastructure and Operations)
+2. Executive Lead (Commissioner - Infrastructure and Operations)

 REFERENCES